abstracter-io/atomic-release/docs/adapters/process-stdout-logger.md

 Type: `string`
 Default: `INFO`

-The loglevel value may be one of the following: "ERROR", "WARN", "INFO" or "DEBUG"
+The log level value may be one of the following: "ERROR", "WARN", "INFO" or "DEBUG"

 > NOTE: The log level may also be configured using 'ATOMIC_RELEASE_LOG_LEVEL' environment variable.